angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 mistakes and given how tired I still felt (though more alive thanks to foods) I think I was happy to be winning or losing at this point.
-In fact losing seemed like a great idea to just allow me to go to bed quicker but I am stubborn and competetive so we endured.
+In fact losing seemed like a great idea to just allow me to go to bed quicker but I am stubborn and competitive so we endured.
 And, going into the semi-final we meet once again with David.

 ### Semi-Final vs. David on UR Delver